 Liberty Singers, the Concert Choir at LLES, has performed extensively throughout the state.
 The Freedom Review Show Choir has traveled to Washington D.C., Universal Studios, and Nashville, where they received top honors as America’s best elementary show choir.
 In addition to choral groups, LLES also offers musical theatre performances for every grade level, dance for fourth and fifth graders, and arts majors working with stop animation, sculpture, and glass fusion.

-The FAME Academy at River Ridge Middle School allows students to have access to a comprehensive visual and performing arts coursework including visual and digital arts, dance and choreography, theatre, vocal, instrumental, and general music.
-In addition to the diverse curriculum offerings, teachers and students will have the opportunity to utilize the River Ridge Center for the Arts and the Black Box Theatre to provide professional real-world experiences in the fine and performing arts.
+The FAME Academy at River Ridge Middle School allows students to have access to a comprehensive visual and performing arts coursework including visual and digital arts, dance and choreography, theatre, vocal, band, orchestral, and guitar/general music.
+In addition to the diverse curriculum offerings, teachers and students will have the opportunity to utilize the River Ridge Center for the Arts and the Black Box Theatre to provide professional real-world experiences in the visual and performing arts.
 Through partnerships with practitioners in these fields like the Straz Center, the students are provided many opportunities to showcase their talents throughout the community.
-Students will be able to take the knowledge learned in this program and apply it to future careers within the fine and performing arts and beyond.
+Students will be able to take the knowledge learned in this program and apply it to future careers within the visual and performing arts and beyond.

 The FAME Academy at River Ridge High School allows students to have access to fine arts coursework ranging from art to theatre.
-This academy provides a top notch fine arts education and allows students the opportunity to perform and showcase their work throughout the community.
+This academy provides a comprehensive fine arts education and allows students the opportunity to perform and showcase their work throughout the community.
 Students within this academy leave with skills that allow them to pursue careers and higher education in the fine arts.
 Students learning through creativity enhances their ability to be problem solvers and in-turn increases their performance in core academic classes.
-River Ridge is proud to have this option for their students.
+River Ridge is proud to offer expanded fine arts offerings to their students.

 Sign up to receive more info via email and get a friendly reminder once the Pasco Pathways school choice application window opens later this school year.